Anjuharidas4/Hotel-Booking-/README.md

 ### <ins> Data Manupulation </ins>

-##### 1) In which year did the maximum number of bookings occur, considering individual hotels in three years?
+##### 1) In which year did the maximum number of bookings occur, considering individual hotels in three years.
+Also which month and ?

 <img width="712" alt="Screenshot 2023-10-09 at 9 58 10 PM" src="https://github.com/Anjuharidas4/Hotel-Booking-Analysis/assets/108412331/11932b4d-c46c-427f-be9b-bfa347f12a0f">